-Professional, licensed counselors, and pastoral counselors who provide mental-health counseling to members of the college community (and including those who act in that role under the supervision of a licensed counselor) are not required to report any information about an incident of sexual harassment
+Professional, licensed counselors, and pastoral counselors who provide mental-health counseling to members of the college community (and including those who act in that role under the supervision of a licensed counselor) are not required to report any information about an incident of sexual misconduct to the Title IX Coordinator without a Complainant's permission.
+On-campus student Health workers are also not required to report any information about incidents of sexual misconduct.

 If an individual desires that details of the incident be kept confidential, he/she should speak with the oncampus counselor, clergy, campus health services, or off-campus rape crisis resources, who will maintain confidentiality.
 A Complainant can seek assistance and support from these individuals without triggering a College investigation.
 These individuals are also available at any point in the process and can provide both initial and ongoing support as needed.
 All campus confidential resources are available free of charge and are listed below:

 Campus Counseling Services; 325 Main Building - (336) 272-7102, ext.
 5224 Campus Health Services; Greensboro Hall - (336) 272-7102, ext.
-5277 Campus Minister; Campbell Center- (336) 272-7102 ext.
+5277 Campus Minister; 105 Reynolds Center - (336) 272-7102 ext.
 5597